-My PhD was on the development of face recognition in 4-11 year old children, and I studied at Lancaster University (where I did my undergraduate as well).
-After that I moved to the University of Central Lancashire in Preston where I started to teach applied cognitive (forensic) psychology at undergraduate and MSc level.
-I was also Programme Lead for the BSc (Hons) Psychology and Criminology for some of that time.
+My PhD (Lancaster University) was on the development of face recognition in 4-11 year old children, and after that I moved to the University of Central Lancashire in Preston where I taught applied cognitive (forensic) psychology at undergraduate and MSc level for over ten years, and led the BSc (Hons) Psychology and Criminology programme.

-My research interests focus on the psychology of evidence, and miscarriages of justice.
-I’m interested in police facial composites, eyewitness identification, false confessions, and I regularly engage with the public for example through the Edinburgh Fringe Festival and science festivals across the UK, and for skeptics and community groups.
+I am interested in the psychology of evidence and miscarriages of justice, in particular police facial composites, eyewitness identification and false confessions.
+I enjoy public engagement and regularly speak at Edinburgh Fringe Festival, science festivals across the UK, and for skeptics and community groups.
 I’m currently leading a British Academy/Leverhulme funded project on experiences of miscarriages of justice, working with Dr Mandy Winterton and the Miscarriages of Justice Organisation (MOJO).
 During the pandemic I have also been working with Dr Christine Haddow (Criminology) on two funded projects investigating the impacts of COVID-19 on the justice voluntary sector in Scotland.

 I have several postgraduate research students in various areas of applied cognition and forensic psychology and am happy to discuss PhD opportunities within these areas with prospective applicants.

 Skelton, F.C., & Haddow, C. (2022).
 The impact of COVID-19 on the Justice Voluntary Sector.
 Report for the Criminal Justice Voluntary Sector Forum.
 (Forthcoming)